 Death - registering

-By law, a death must be registered within 5 days of its occurrence.
-However, this period can be extended under certain circumstances.
+All deaths must be registered within 5 days.
+This period can be extended under certain circumstances.

 Registration services we provide